Clifton Park Homes for Sale

 Before it was developed into a residential community in the late 19th century, the area began as a summer resort in 1869 with beaches, rental boats, picnic groves, a dance hall, and beer gardens.
 Visitors traveled to the resort via a narrow gauge railroad known as the Rocky River Railroad.

-Eventually, the resort’s popularity waned and the property was envisioned as a master-planned, upper-class residential community.
-In 1894, famed landscape architect, Ernest W. Bowditch, was hired to develop the plans, plotting curving streets and irregularly shaped lots.
-The northernmost street, Lake Rd, was plotted along the natural contour of the shoreline, with subsequent streets configured in undulating curves.
+Eventually, the resort’s popularity waned and the property was envisioned as a master-planned, upper-class community of single-family homes.
+In 1894, famed landscape architect Ernest W. Bowditch (recognized for his work on “The Breakers” Newport estate, Tuxedo Park in New York, and Rockefeller Park in Cleveland) was hired to develop the plans, plotting curving streets and irregularly shaped lots.
+The northernmost street, Lake Rd, was mapped along the natural contour of the shoreline, with subsequent streets configured in undulating curves.
 This parklike layout distinguished the community from the grid pattern of Lakewood’s existing streets.

 Homes in the new allotment were constructed beginning in 1894.